Skip to main content

 Freelance clients come from multiple channels.
 Network relationships generate referrals.
 Content marketing attracts inbound.
 Platforms provide marketplace opportunities.
 Each channel has different effort and return.

-Referrals generate highest-quality clients.
-Satisfied clients recommend others.
+• Referrals (highest quality): Satisfied clients recommend you to peers.
 Deliver excellent work and stay in touch.
 Make asking for referrals easy.
+Consider offering a referral fee (10-15% of first invoice) to incentivize recommendations.

 Content marketing builds authority.
 Blog about your niche.
 Answer questions on Stack Overflow.
 Participate in communities.
 Attract clients through demonstrated expertise.